Geographic Pay Differentials

 Employees may wonder why some people make more or less money than they do for the same job.
 While there are a lot of factors that play into this topic, geographic pay differentials are super common and easy to pinpoint.
 Here are three reasons why pay can legally and ethically differ for the same job at different locations.

 Imagine an employee lives in Twin Falls, Idaho, and you want to relocate them to Flagstaff, Arizona.
-Not only is the temperature significantly higher year round in Arizona, the cost of living is, too.
+Not only is the temperature significantly higher year-round in Arizona, but the cost of living is too.
 In order to maintain the same standard of living they previously had in Idaho, they will (as of this writing) typically need to earn 27% more in Arizona than they did in Idaho.